- Obtains very good yields juicing oranges, apples, wheatgrass and a combination of produce all at the same time

 Table of Contents

-The Tribest Slowstar (model no. SW-2000-B) can be used as both a juicer and a mincer, but not at the same time.
+The Tribest Slowstar (model no. SW-2000-B or simply SW-2000) can be used as both a juicer and a mincer, but not at the same time.
 When using it for juicing you will need to assemble one set of parts and when using it as a mincer you will need to assemble a different set of parts.
 Let’s start with the parts required for juicing.

 Juicing – Parts List